-The blast - which hit a checkpoint run by a Free Syrian Army (FSA) affiliate near the city of Azaz, close to the border with Turkey - sent dozens of wounded to nearby hospitals.
+The blast – which hit a checkpoint run by a Free Syrian Army (FSA) affiliate near the city of Azaz, near the border with Turkey – sent dozens of wounded to nearby hospitals.

 At least 14 of the dead were believed to be rebel fighters, according to the UK-based Syrian Observatory for Human Rights.

 The death toll was likely to rise because of the number of seriously injured, according to the Observatory, which uses a network of sources on the ground to monitor the five-year-old conflict.

 The checkpoint was operated by the Levant Front, a group connected to the FSA that is active in Aleppo province.
 It was on the road to the Bab al-Salamah crossing into Turkey.

 The area is a stronghold of Turkish-backed Syrian rebels involved in a major operation aimed at clearing Islamic State of Iraq and the Levant (ISIL, also known as ISIS) from the border region.